Lookin for highest paying states for radiologists? You’ve come to the right page!

 The average radiologist in the United States earns well over $350,000 every year, which is certainly lucrative and very attractive for prospective candidates applying for this job, but if you feel that radiology is not for you, you might wish to consult some other list on our website like the 11 highest paying states for psychiatrists.

-To compile our list, we referred to a specialized portal by ERI Economic Research Institute called Salary Expert, which has been supplying organizations with salary statistics for over two decades.
+To compile our list of highest paying states for radiologists, we referred to a specialized portal by ERI Economic Research Institute called Salary Expert, which has been supplying organizations with salary statistics for over two decades.
 From there we picked up the average annual and average hourly salaries for each state, and ended up with the following list of the highest paying states for radiologists.